typelevel/Laika/docs/using-laika/structure.md

 It does not matter whether the headline is located in the same markup document or in another.
-In the latter case the headline only has to unique for the current directory.
-It does not have to globally unique if you reference it from within the same directory.
-So if you have a large number of chapters in seperate directories, they can all have a section with the title `Intro` for example.
+In the latter case the headline only has to be unique for the current directory.
+It does not have to be globally unique if you reference it from within the same directory.
+So if you have a large number of chapters in separate directories, they can all have a section with the title `Intro` for example.

 If the id is not unique within a directory, you can alternatively specify the target document explicitly: